crystal-leesj/medicine-box/README.md

 ___

-## Directions to clone the repo and get the application running on your own computer
+## Directions to clone repo and get the application running on your own computer:

 ### What you need
 * [Amazon Developer Account](http://developer.amazon.com/alexa)